marcduiker/building-a-resilient-workflow-with-durable-functions/labs/07_create_activity_functions_services.md

         detectedNeoEvent);
 ```

-If you'd run the Function App now, you'll get exceptions (like the one below) since the `IHttpClientFactory` dependency has not been registered yet.
+If we'd run the Function App now, we'll get exceptions (like the one below) since the `IHttpClientFactory` dependency has not been registered yet.

 ```
 Microsoft.Extensions.DependencyInjection.Abstractions: Unable to resolve service for type 'System.Net.Http.IHttpClientFactory' while attempting to activate '<NAME_OF_FUNCTION>'.